kaayce/splitly/README.md

 - Most backend data is generated for faster development.
 - No authentication or authorization (but includes a helpful user management button).
-- Bill split functionality currently only supports dividing the total amount equally.
+- Bill split functionality currently only supports dividing the total amount.
 - No payment request/management features - bill payments are assumed to be paid immediately.
+- For users with multiple accounts, deductions from friends are currently processed by selecting the first account found in the database.
+This could be improved by allowing friends to choose which account they’d like the bill subtracted from.
 - No user account management/authentication.

 ## Future Improvements